-This is prime example of why Breeze was born and why this weekend I will become a Breeze Champion.
+This is prime example of why Breeze was born and why I am a Breeze Champion.

 Breeze is a British Cycling Initiative which was set up in 2011 and is now funded by HSBC UK to encourage more women to cycle.
 The goal is to get 1 million women on their bikes in the UK by 2020 and we are well on our way.
 Traditionally in this country cycling has been dominated by men.
 Breeze aims to close the gap.

 Rides are for women and are supported by women Breeze Champions.

 Breeze Champions are volunteer cyclists from all cycling backgrounds who have been given in depth training in order to organise and deliver women only local rides safely and above all to make them fun!

 The great thing about Breeze is that it is aimed at all abilities.
 If any of the following apply to you, then Breeze rides are for you

 - you’re looking for social rides and want to make new friends